Deepan-Karmakar/p5.js-tutorial/Libraries.md

     // Loop through the properties in data. for(var prop in data) {
-      // Set the ret's properties to be the data's properties.
+      // Set the ret's properties to be the data's properties (cloning).
       // That is, update empty ret object with properties from received data.
       // You CANNOT overwrite/reassign ret with another object though.
       // Rather its content needs to be updated with the data.